Baclofen High: Can Recreational Use of Baclofen Bring Euphoria?

 User Experiences of Getting High on Baclofen

-Recreational users of Lioresal sometimes share their real-life experiences with the drug, with slightly different outcomes.
+Abuse of Lioresal sometimes share their real-life experiences with the drug, with slightly different outcomes.

 One of the users reported ingesting up to 50 pills during 18 hours, taking a dose of 75 mg every six hours.
 The user claimed that the initial reaction from the first 75mg dose was a light buzz.
 The second dose, taken six hours later, caused mild dizziness and when the third dose was used, the user noticed a certain clumsiness to their movements and actions.
 The user claimed that he did not quite experience the feeling of euphoria at any point, even though they felt very relaxed.
 Eye-hand coordination was intact and speech was not affected either in these 18 hours.
 The total ingested amount was 225 mg of Lioresal in pill form.